rmartinez1992/nexu-backend-test/README.md

 - your code should be linted
 - your code should include at least a couple of tests
 - your code should include a `README.md` file in the root with instructions for building, running, and testing.
 It can also include notes on your throught process and any issues you may have run into.

-## Evaluation
-We will evaluate your submission using the following criteria
-- Is your application well organized?
-- Is your code for humans?
-- Is your code efficient & performant?

 ## Submission
 Please upload this repository to Github and submit to @remigioamc when complete.
 Also, we would love your feedback, so feel free to share your thoughts on the exercise!